keithaumiller/unicorninvesting/.github/instructions/unicorninvesting.instructions.md

 Unicorn Investing is a financial analytics platform for algorithmic trading with LEAN framework integration.

+## 🚨 CRITICAL SECURITY RULE - DO NOT TOUCH SECRETS.JSON

+**❌ NEVER EDIT OR MODIFY `config/secrets.json`**
+- This file contains the user's actual API keys and credentials
+- It is gitignored and should remain exactly as the user configured it
+- Do NOT suggest changes, updates, or modifications to this file
+- Do NOT create placeholder versions or template versions of this file
+- Use `scripts/secrets_manager.py` to ACCESS credentials, never to modify them
+- If credentials are needed, instruct user to run `python3 scripts/setup_credentials.py`

+**This is a hard rule with no exceptions - protect user credentials at all costs.**

 ## ⚠️ IMPORTANT - First Time Setup After Codespace Restart

 **After codespace restart or pause:**